TabelO-1/DND/Plot/BBEG.md

-The big bad evil guy is the assisant to the Venus Conglomerate's CEO, whom is his puppet.
-He has been in control of the Venus Conglomerate since it's inception.
-He is an ancient being or wizard that has been around since the rise of Rome.
-He reincarnates every time he dies.
-He has been an evil man in many of his lives.
-From being different roman emperors, genghis Khan, to hitler.
-It was his efforts that caused the earth to become a wasteland.
-The players on a misson on earth can find a recording of one of his past lives advocating against climate change policies, sucessfully.
-He did this to destabalize the government in an attempt to take over.
-This was unsucessful.
-He also destroyed the Mars Jump Gate so others wouldn't gain too much power in space.
-His eventual goal is to take over all life.
-To meet this goal he is supressing everyone and every faction as best he can, but knows at current he is not strong enough to take on the government.
-His salvation: The Kuiper Belt.
-With this belt he would control enough raw resources to easily defeat the government.
-The Marauders are on his payroll to make attacks on everyone to justify him owning a sizeable "Defensive" fleet.
+The primary antagonist lurks within the ranks of the Venus Conglomerate, pulling strings as the shadowy vice president behind the puppet CEO.
+This figure, an ancient being or wizard with roots tracing back to the days of Rome, has held sway over the conglomerate since its inception.
+With each demise, he reincarnates, perpetuating a cycle of malevolence across the annals of history.
+From the corridors of Roman power to the conquests of Genghis Khan and the atrocities of Hitler, his presence has cast a dark shadow upon humanity.

+Despite his nefarious machinations, it was his actions that led to the Earth's desolation, orchestrating events that plunged the planet into a wasteland.
+Even in past lives, traces of his cunning can be found, such as recorded instances where he successfully campaigned against climate change policies to destabilize governments.
+Yet, despite his efforts, some schemes faltered, such as his failed bid to overthrow established authorities by wrecking the Mars Jump Gate, preventing others from rising to power in space.

+Driven by an insatiable hunger for dominion, his ultimate goal remains the conquest of all life.
+Presently, he navigates the intricate web of factions, suppressing dissent and manipulating events from the shadows.
+His eyes are set on the Kuiper Belt, a trove of resources that would grant him unparalleled power.
+To bolster his agenda, he employs the Marauders, orchestrating attacks to justify amassing a formidable "defensive" fleet.
+But even as his schemes unfold, he knows that challenging the government directly remains a daunting task.

+Methods of spreading his influence:

+Bribery
+Imprisonment
+Kidnapping
+Threats and Harassment
+Legal Intimidation
+Cheating
+Framing
+Slander
+Humiliation
+Lying(Like on everything)
+Assasination
+Poisoning
+Betrayal/Treason
+Conspiracy
+Espionage
+Oppression
+Heavy Taxes
+Blackmail
+Ambush
+Massacre
+Terrorism